Tetrachaetus

-Tetrachaetus is a genus of flies in the family Dolichopodidae, found in New Zealand.
-The genus was originally named by Octave Parent in 1933.
+Tetrachaetus is a monospecific genus of flies in the family Dolichopodidae, found in New Zealand, containing only the species Tetrachaetus bipunctatus.
+The genus was originally named by Octave Parent in 1933 and originally included two species.
 However, as the genus was not designated a type species, this name was unavailable until 1989, when Daniel J. Bickel and C. E. Dyte designated Tetrachaetus bipunctatus as the type species.